mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Scroll-driven Animations](https://scroll-driven-animations.style) - A bunch of demos and tools to show off Scroll-driven Animations

 - [Site of Sites](https://www.siteofsites.co) - Explore the best in web design at Site of Sites.
 Find inspiration, trends, and insights to elevate your own projects.
 Submit your website for consideration and be part of our growing collection.

 - [Design Systems Database: Surf among top‑notch Design Systems](https://designsystems.surf/) - Best-in-class Design Systems with components and foundations references from top-tier tech companies and leading UI teams.